crcn/tandem-old/packages/tandem-app/README.md

 IMMEDIATE:

+high-level -- use tandem as an inspector for PC files.
+Still need to hand-write components, but slowly integrate writing from tandem side.

+- [ ] css
+- [ ] safe way to perform computations that can be run backwards - allow for things like $var * 3, but not $var * $var2
+- [ ] create new components
+- [ ] dnd elements to existing components
 - [ ] ability to delete CSS rules
 - [ ] ability to edit embedded style rules
 - [ ] wire up edit text content